spacemeowx2/switch-lan-play/README.md

 ## Switch

 1. Go to your Switch settings page, set the IP address to static.
 The IP address can be any from `10.13.0.1` to `10.13.255.254`, excepting `10.13.37.1`.
-But don't use the same IP with your friend.
+But don't use the same IP address with your friend.

     <table>
         <tbody>